wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="what-is-a-senior-thesis-and-should-i-do-one">What is a senior thesis and should I do one?</h2>
+<a id=11></a>
-<a id=11></a> Many of our undergraduates are involved in the research conducted by our department's faculty.
-It is worthwhile to consider the artifact(s) that might be produced from such research.
+Many of our undergraduates are involved in the research conducted by our department's faculty.
+Often the outcomes are reported in a "published paper" and/or as part of a "senior thesis".

- If you are a student interested in graduate school, then the best artifact would be a published paper, even if it is co-authored.
-Your research advisor can mentor you concerning where and how to publish such a paper.
-Such papers are often jointly authored with other students and your research advisor.
-While it's not a document you author solely on your own, the value of having it pass muster with a conference or journal review process is high.
+If you're interested in graduate school, then the best artifact would be a published paper, even if it is co-authored (with your advisor and/or other students).
+Your research advisor can provide guidance on where and how to publish a paper.
+While it's not a document you author solely on your own, acceptance at a conference/journal shows it has undergone moderate review and that you have been a part of substantial work.

- A senior thesis is written solely by you.
+A senior thesis is written **_solely_** by you.
 If you wish to do this instead or in addition to publishing a paper externally, then sign up for CSE499 in the section associated with your research advisor.
 Most students favor the published paper or a presented project over writing a thesis, but the choice is up to you and your research advisor.

- How is such a thesis recorded in our records?
- Long ago before the advent of our current information infrastructure, undergraduates who completed a thesis and who had at least a certain GPA (3.7 perhaps) would graduate *with distinction* and that phrase was printed on their diplomas.
-The university says we have lost the ability to do that, so instead of a designation on your diploma, we use the *milestones* feature of our current information system and record a senoir thesis as such a milestone.
-It thus shows up on your transcript rather than on your diploma, which ultimately might be more useful for you.
+Completion of a senior thesis is designated in your transcripts as a "milestone".